How to Receive the Baptism of the Holy Spirit

+Serpents and scorpions in the scripture are symbolic of demons or devils.
+Jesus is saying you don’t have to worry about getting something from the devil that you are asking the Father for.
+He won’t allow Satan to give you a counterfeit version of what God has promised.
 Many have suggested that it is the devil that is giving us the gift, particularly tongues.
 Jesus is clearly saying our Heavenly Father will not allow this to happen.
 God will not allow the devil to give us a false demonic version of what we are seeking God for.
 We can proceed with confidence and faith knowing it is the Father’s overwhelming desire to give us this precious experience in the Holy Spirit.

-The early church was to wait in Jerusalem until the Holy Spirit was given to or poured out on them – the church.
+- Wait expectantly.
+“Gathering them together, He commanded them not to leave Jerusalem, but to wait for what the Father had promised, Which, He said, you heard of from Me” (Acts 1:4).
+Many groups have had what they refer to as tarrying meetings to receive the Baptism of the Holy Spirit.
+They would gather together and wait hoping to be baptized in the Holy Spirit.
+The early church was to wait in Jerusalem until the Holy Spirit was given to or poured out on them.
 On the Day of Pentecost the Holy Spirit was given to the church once and for all.
 We don’t have to wait hours on end any longer but merely receive what has already been given to the church.
-We merely wait expectantly, expecting to receive and experience that has already been given to us – His church.
+We merely wait expectantly, expecting to receive and experience that which has already been given to us – His church.

+- Receive in faith.
+“He (Jesus) breathed on them, and saith unto them, Receive ye the Holy Ghost” (John 20:22).
+In this verse Jesus breathed on His disciples and said, “receive ye the Holy Ghost.”
+How many believe that if Jesus told them to receive the Holy Spirit, they surely did?
+Yet, the Holy Spirit was poured out on the Day of Pentecost.
 They no doubt experienced the Holy Spirit in a different and unique way at Pentecost.
 Even so, we receive all of the Holy Spirit at conversion (Romans 8:9), yet there is this experience we can receive in the Holy Spirit that is separate from and subsequent to that of salvation.
 We must receive the experience of the Baptism in the Holy Spirit by faith, knowing it is God’s will for us.

 - Exercise faith.
 Everything we get from God is received by faith and faith must be exercised.
 “Even so faith, if it hath not works, is dead, being alone” (James 2:17).
 “For unto us was the gospel preached, as well as unto them: but the word preached did not profit them, not being mixed with faith in them that heard it” (Hebrews 4:2).
-On Pentecost, “they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit was giving them utterance” (Acts 2:4).
+On Pentecost, “they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance” (Acts 2:4).

 It may start with syllables forming in your mind or spirit that you don’t understand.
 You must, in faith, speak forth what is being given you.
 It begins with us speaking in faith and continuing to use and exercise our new found language and experience.
 Paul said he chose, as an act of his will, to continue to exercise what God had given him.
 We must do no less.
 “Faith, if it hath not works, is dead” (James 2:17).